rshah918/Machine-Translation/README.md

 # Machine-Translation
 Training + inference code to translate English to Spanish using a Transformer neural net in PyTorch.

+**NOTE: The weights file is too big for Github (200MB).
+Run the training script locally before using the model**

 ## Usage

 ### To Translate: